 Other potential additional costs include:

 You can use your credit card on goods and services, or to pay bills.
-Avoid using your credit card for cash withdraws because you will incur a charge and it damages your credit score.
+Avoid using your credit card for cash withdraws because you will incur a charge as soon as you make the withdrawal and it damages your credit score.

 Credit cards, particularly those with 0% interest, are well suited for big, expensive purchases.
 This is because you do not have to save up for the full amount of the item before you make the purchase.
 Instead, you can pay off the balance in instalments, as and when you do have the money.